Male Sexual Assault Survivors

 Tragically, many abusers use this as a way to further control their victims, threatening to reveal their arousal as proof that they “wanted it.”

 Lack of Resources for Male Survivors

 There is a severe lack of resources to support male sexual assault survivors, especially those for men-only.
 Many hotlines and rape crisis centers focus on sheltering women and do not have established procedures for men who need immediate assistance.
-This fact alone can discourage survivors from reaching out for help.
+This fact alone can discourage males from reaching out for help.

 As one survivor put it, “For women, you just call your local 800 rape line and you’ve got everything from a place to stay, food, money.
 They take care of your bills and your kids and everything else.
 I can call up and plead all I want, I can’t get a cup of coffee.
 And that is like one of the biggest, most frustrating things in the world for me.”

 Some men who have been abused prefer to speak with a member of the same sex, yet many helplines are staffed with only women.
 The Pride Law Firm is a diverse and empathetic staff comprised of both men and women.
-If you prefer to speak to a male about your experience, founding partner Dante Pride is available for free consultations to help survivors make sense of their legal options.
+If you prefer to speak to a male about your experience, founding partner Dante Pride is available for free consultations to help you make sense of your legal options.

-How Sexual Assault Effects Men & Boys
+How Sexual Assault Affects Men & Boys

 “I learned how to do sex when I was five.
 I knew sex.
 I wanted to be a sex machine because that’s all I was good for.
 I didn’t think my insides were worth paying attention to.”